 I have 19 stairs to climb every day to get into my gym; each day of each week that I make those stairs is positive progress in my life, at my age.

 Sometimes a common mistake is thinking that we may have reached a dietary or weight training plateau, when in fact; you may not have?
-If you have only been dieting form 4 weeks - 2 months, and think you’ve hit a plateau.
+If you have only been dieting from 4 weeks - 2 months, and think you’ve hit a plateau.

 Taking a closer look at this can be done in different ways.